muazsh/ContainerQueryLibrary/README.md

   	*  A lazy version `DistinctLazy` of this query is included, and it needs microsoft compiler with at least c++17.

 * OrderBy:
-	*  It Allows to sort std::vector and std::list containers of any type based on an ordering function.
+	*  It sorts std::vector and std::list containers of any type based on an ordering function.
 	*  Usage:
   ```
 	  struct MyStruct{ int x,y; };